ihzaekaaa/Transjakarta-analysis/README.md

 - This is a synthetic dataset, used only for educational and portfolio purposes.
 - All visualizations and insights are based on assumed, randomly generated data.

----

-## 📌 Status

-✅ Completed – Suitable for inclusion in data analyst portfolio.